scrabbletank/farhome-rules/rulesdoc.md

 What actions you take and the world they are taken in are limited only by your imagination, although there is more structure here than just make-believe.
 This book contains a multitude of rules (more guidelines really) that give structure and consistency to your adventures.
 Still, there are cases where the outcome is uncertain, for example does your attack hit the monster, are you able to climb this cliff, or evade the town guards.
 In these cases you roll dice to determine wether you succeed or fail.

-### Custom Dice
+### Rolling Dice

-Farhome uses a set of custom dice to determine outcomes.
-There are 8 types of 6-sided dice, each with their own layout of successes or failures.
+Farhome uses a set of 6-sided dice to determine outcomes.
+There are 9 types of 6-sided dice, each with their own layout of successes or failures.
 With most dice rolls you roll a number of dice determined by your characters skills or abilities and a number of challenge dice added by the DM depending on how difficult the task is.
 Rolling more successes than failures means your action succeeded, while a tie or worse means your action failed.
 Sometimes your roll may be in opposition to another characters roll, in which case success goes to whoever has the most successes.

 Some dice have special symbols on them for Criticalical Successes and Criticalical Failures.
 By default these are counted as 2 success or 2 failures, but in some cases may give different results.
 Defense dice work similarly to the other dice, having defense symbols instead of successes.
 Finally wound dice are used to determine damage, healing, or in some cases chance.